benhowes/benhowes.github.io/_projects/tavern.md

 2. Commissioned creation of the documentation and open sourcing of the project
 3. Helped to evaluate new features and make sure they were ready for users
 4. Helped to build a community around the project with responding to github issues, getting a gitter set up
-5. Was involved in spec'ing up the v1.0 release (still WIP)
+5. Was involved in spec'ing up the v1.0 release

 The project regularly sees input from contributors outside of the original team and we're working towards continuing to build a community around the project to ensure its long term success.